SRSG-Workshops/spreadsheets/_episodes/03-common-mistakes.md

 ## <a name="formatting"></a> Using formatting to convey information

-A common examples of using formatting to convey information is to highlight cells in a sepcific colour that you want dealt with differently to others.
+A common example of using formatting to convey information is to highlight cells in a specific colour that you want dealt with differently to others.
 For example, highlighting cells that should be excluded from the analysis (see below).
 Another example is to leave a blank row to indicate a separation in the data.
 Both of these highlighting approaches will cause problems with later analysis because they are undetectable to computers.